ArcKnight01/Sinkers/README.md

 # Sinkers – MIT BWSI AUV Challenge

 ## Project Overview
-The *Sinkers* project was developed for the MIT Beaver Works Summer Institute Autonomous Underwater Vehicle Challenge — a rigorous underwater robotics competition where teams design, build, and program a BlueFin Sandshark autonomous underwater vehicle  (AUV) to navigate a buoy field course.
+The *Sinkers* project was developed for the MIT Lincoln Labs Beaver Works Summer Institute (BWSI) Autonomous Underwater Vehicle Challenge — a rigorous underwater robotics competition where teams design, build, and program a BlueFin Sandshark autonomous underwater vehicle  (AUV) to navigate a buoy field course.
-This repository contains the flight-software, sensor drivers, control logic, mission automation and test protocols for the team’s AUV using the Bluefin Sandshark hull (or similar configuration).
+This repository contains the flight-software, sensor drivers, control logic, mission automation and test protocols for the team’s AUV using the Bluefin Sandshark hull.

-See the project’s overview page for media and results: [https://www.aidanrc.com/mit-bwsi-auv-challenge](https://www.aidanrc.com/mit-bwsi-auv-challenge)
+See this project page for more information: [https://www.aidanrc.com/mit-bwsi-auv-challenge](https://www.aidanrc.com/mit-bwsi-auv-challenge)
 This was done in collaboration with Bobby Wang, Naomi Naranjo, and Matthew Weng